Riley McCusker

 Riley Shannon McCusker (born July 9, 2001) is an American artistic gymnast and a six-time member of the United States women's national gymnastics team (2016–2021).
-She is the 2019 Pan American Games and 2017 United States national uneven bars champion.
+She is the 2019 Pan American Games, 2026 NCAA, and 2017 United States national uneven bars champion.
 In the all-around, she is the 2019 Pan American Games silver medalist and a two-time United States national bronze medalist (2017, 2018).
-She has also won six medals at the USA Gymnastics National Championships in her senior career.
-She was a member of the gold medal-winning American team at the 2018 World Championships and the 2019 Pan American Games.
-In 2019, she competed at the Birmingham FIG World Cup, earning a silver medal in the all-around behind Olympic champion Aliya Mustafina.
+She was a member of the gold medal-winning teams at the 2018 World Championships and the 2019 Pan American Games.

 Personal life

 McCusker was born to Tom and Jessica McCusker in 2001, and she has three siblings.
 They include an older brother, and a younger brother and sister.
 She began gymnastics in 2008 and was homeschooled.
-She lived in Brielle, New Jersey, and moved to Phoenix, Arizona as of February 2020.
+She lived in Brielle, New Jersey, and moved to Phoenix, Arizona in 2020.

 Junior career

 2014: Level 10

 McCusker moved up to Level 10 in the 2014 season at age 12 – Level 10 is the highest level of the USA Gymnastics Junior Olympic program and one step below the elite level.
 At the time, she was training at Dynamic Gymnastics in Mohegan Lake, New York, under the tutelage of Teodora Ungureanu.
 At the New York State Championships, she won the all-around title in the Junior A division, as well as titles on bars, beam, and floor.
 Two weeks later, she competed at the 2014 Region 6 Championships where she won the all-around and vault titles in the Junior A division and qualified for the J.O.
 National Championships.
 At Nationals, held in Jackson, Mississippi, McCusker placed 30th in the all-around.